mechmind/life-goes-on/Readme.md

 The game have built-in server.
 To start it, pass `-listen ADDR ` option on start.
 ADDR can be as simple as port definition, i.e. `:4242`.
 Clients than connect to server using option `-connect IP:PORT`.
+Server can be set up to headless operation using `-standalone` flag.

 Game rules
 ==========

 There are various game rules that can alternate the gameplay.
 Admin can add rules using `-rule RULENAME` option.
 Multiple rules can be set and then they will be selected in a round-robin.
-Available rules can be dumped using `-dump-rules` option.
+Available rules can be dumped using `-dump-rules` flag.